oysttyer/oysttyer/CONTRIBUTING.markdown

 ### You have ideas/bugs:

-- Just open an issue with ideas for features or bugs you have found
+- Just open an issue with ideas for features or bugs you have found.
+For bugs please provide the version (commit or tag) you are using.

 ## Useful tools for developers